StudentMotivation.org Project

 Obvious Growth in student academics

 Schools will experience a lowering of dropout rates with rising grades and achievement.
 Fewer behavioral issues will be hindering such progress!
+Student self-confidence grows!
+With all students in all grades receiving annual letters from each parent, grandparent, or other close relative, student achievement soars!

 correlation between letter writing & progress is clear